Skiltra/PythonRPG-TXT/README.md

 - [x] Work on `dialogueManager()` display & `getJSON()` parsing
 - [ ] JSON Scene Editor (nice to have)
 - [ ] New Toggle Based Inventory System

-**Considering**
+Commit "While dialogue currently not ran, broken before this loop" **Considering**
 - [ ] Check `eval()` relating to passing arguments into python from json conditions and making executions
 - [ ] NPC Speaks to Player by Name